hermh4cks/Write-ups/TryHackMe/Attacking Kerberos.md

 ```
-copy the hash onto your attacker machine and put it into a .txt file so we can crack it with hashcat
+copy the hash onto your attacker machine and put it into a .txt file so we can crack it with hashcat (Make sure hash is on one line)
 : `hashcat -m 13100 -a 0 hash.txt Pass.txt`

 - `-m 13100` to set the mode
-- `-a 0`
+- `-a 0`     to set attack mode to basic
 - `hash.txt` path to hash file
 - `Pass.txt` path to password list, this lab provides a much shorter RockYou list, saved as Pass.txt

-2.

 ### Method 2.
 Kerberoadsting with impacket

-Method 2 - Impacket

 **Impacket Installation**